 City traffic can drive anyone mad.
-If you have ever been in a frantic rush to a meeting hall across the city without a car of your own, you might know what we mean.
-Rejoice, an effective change has happened in India to help avoid this sort of inconveniences, with Ola cab services.
+If you have ever been in a frantic rush to a meeting across the city without a car of your own, you may know what we mean.
+Rejoice—an effective change has happened in India to avoid these inconveniences—Ola cab services.

-Ola is an on-demand taxi hailing service which enables people to book car ride with the help of a smartphone.
+Ola is an on-demand taxi-hailing service that enables people to book a cab with a smartphone.
 Ola provides a platform for car owners to work and earn a decent living.
-As of Last Fund Raise the company was valued at over 5 Billion USD.
+As of Last Fund Raise the company was valued at more than 5 billion USD.

-Ola, said to be India’s most popular mobile app for cab booking, was launched on 3 December 2010 in Mumbai to solve the city’s transport woes.
+Ola, said to be India’s most popular mobile app for cab booking, was launched on 3 December 2010 in Mumbai to solve the city’s transportation problems.

-In November 2014, Ola diversified to incorporate autos on trial basis in Bangalore.
-Past the trial phase, Ola Auto expanded to other cities like Delhi, Pune, Chennai, Hyderabad and Kolkata starting December 2014.
-In December 2015, Ola expanded its auto services in Mysore, Chandigarh, Indore, Ahmedabad, Jaipur, Guwahati and Visakhapatnam.
-Ola was valued at $US5 billion as of September 2015.
+In November 2014, Ola diversified to incorporate autos on a trial basis in Bangalore.
+After the trial phase, Ola Auto expanded to other cities like Delhi, Pune, Chennai, Hyderabad, and Kolkata in December 2014.
+In December 2015, Ola expanded its auto services in Mysore, Chandigarh, Indore, Ahmedabad, Jaipur, Guwahati, and Visakhapatnam.
+Ola was valued at 5 billion USD in September 2015.

 As of 2017, the company has expanded to a network of more than 600,000 vehicles across 110 cities.

-According to Truecaller, Ola Cabs made a whopping 42.5 million calls to its users, while 59.5 million calls were made by users – which accounted for 102 million calls between Ola Cabs and its users.
-Uber users received 13.6 million calls from the company, and called the company 25.4 million times – which totaled 39 million calls.
+According to Truecaller, Ola Cabs made 42.5 million calls to its users, and 59.5 million calls were made by users, which accounted for 102 million calls between Ola Cabs and its users.
+Uber users received 13.6 million calls from the company and called the company 25.4 million times, for a total of 39 million calls.

 The business model works on a very simple concept.
-OLAcabs acts as a facilitator in providing cab-booking services to customers through multiple channels.
-Customers can book their cabs through the website, call centre or a popular app.
-OLA does not OWN any of the cabs.
-Only those drivers with valid permits duly authorised and verified by transport authorities can sign up with OLA and they could be either self-employed or work for an operator who owns multiple cars.
+OLA Cabs acts as a facilitator to provide cab services to customers through multiple channels.
+Customers can book cabs through the website, call center, or a popular app.
+OLA does not own any of the cabs.
+Only drivers with valid permits duly authorized and verified by transport authorities can sign up to drive for OLA and they can be either self-employed or work for an operator who owns multiple cars.

-Well as stated earlier, Ola has been through its own set of ups and downs, pivots and U-Turns with respect to its Business and Revenue Model.
-When they started out – They started out as a Taxi Rental Fleet Business (They owned the Fleet).
-They had a call center which used to do bookings for customers who wanted cabs.
-Pretty similar to Meru Cabs and others (Basically Radio Taxi but unbranded and available on an 8hr 80 km kind of billing).
-But later on they pivoted into an app based cab aggregation service and the rest is history.
+As stated earlier, Ola has been through its own set of ups and downs, pivots and U-turns with respect to its Business and Revenue Model.
+The company started out as a taxi rental fleet business (the company owned the fleet).
+They had a call center that used to handle bookings for customers who wanted cabs.
+It was similar to Meru Cabs and others ( it was basically Radio Taxi, but it was unbranded and available on an 8hr 80 km type of billing).
+But later, the company pivoted to an app-based cab aggregation service, and the rest is history.

-Ola offers two sides of applications, one for a passenger to choose ride, and another for a driver to accept the requested ride.
-Once the ride is chosen by a passenger from his/her location, the drivers nearby will get intimation through their app.
-The accepted driver will pick passenger up from his location and at the end of the ride, the passenger will pay for the ride.
-Ola supports both cash, and cashless payment options with Ola money, credit and debit cards.
-So how could an app like this be made?
-There are three key features that need to be considered.
+Ola offers two sides to its applications, one for passengers to choose a ride, and another for drivers to accept the requested ride.
+Once the ride is chosen by a passenger from his/her location, the drivers nearby will get information through their app.
+The driver who accepts the ride will pick the passenger up from his or her location, and at the end of the ride, the passenger pays for the ride.
+Ola supports both cash and cashless payment options with Ola money, credit, and debit cards.
+So how can an app like this be made?
+There are three key features that need to be considered:

 You can directly register in the app using your social media profile or create a new one.

-There are three types of booking: full day booking, advance booking and normal booking.
-In full day booking, drivers can be hired for the whole day.
-In the advance booking, a passenger can request a booking for future.
-The normal booking sends a request to all nearby drivers, and the driver app shows a calling screen with a passenger review, stars, pickup and drop-off addresses.
-Drivers will receive a call.
-When the driver accepts the passenger, the passenger will see a driver is coming on his map.
+There are three types of booking: full day booking, advance booking, and normal booking.
+In full day booking, drivers can be hired for an entire day.
+With advance booking, a passenger can request a booking for a future time.
+Normal booking sends a request to all nearby drivers, and the driver app shows a call screen with a passenger review, stars, and pickup and drop-off addresses.
+Drivers will receive a call, and when the driver accepts the passenger, the passenger will see that a driver is coming on the map.

-Adding this feature enables to register passenger`s app and provide auto payment right from the app.
+Adding this feature allows passengers to register their app and provide auto payment directly from the app.

-This features shows all the information about the trip when the driver accepts the request.
-Also contains the vehicle information such as model, passenger count, color and number of the car and average time of arrival.
+This feature shows all the information about a trip when the driver accepts the request.
+It also contains the vehicle information such as model, passenger count, color, number of the car, and the estimated time of arrival.

 Shows a complete transcription of previous trips.

-Shows customers’ comments about the driver, his car and the trip safety of other passengers.
+Shows customers’ comments about the driver, his or her car, and the trip safety according to other passengers.

-By using inbuilt GPS module, you can point the exact location without typing an address.
+By using the built-in GPS module, you can pinpoint your exact location without typing an address.

-Provides an option of separate payments between several passengers.
+Provides an option to separate payments among several passengers.

-Gives an opportunity to pick up another driver for the trip.
+Provides an opportunity to choose another driver for the trip.

 Shows all the cabs nearby and tracks the driver during the journey in real time.

-In Chat, the passenger can chat with drivers and send him regular messages or audio messages.
+In Chat, the passenger can chat with drivers and send them regular messages or audio messages.
 The passengers can also chat with multiple drivers.

-Allows boosting the customer acquisition and retention with badges, special offers, leadership boards, etc.
+This allows boosting customer acquisition and retention with badges, special offers, leadership boards, etc.

-Gives a discount for trips by adding a code or digital coupon.
+Gives a discount on trips by adding a code or digital coupon.

-Enables the usage of voice commands for taxi hailing.
+Enables the use of voice commands to hail a taxi.

-Some of the driver app features will duplicate the passenger’s—login, push notifications, support and messaging.
+Some of the driver’s app features will duplicate the passenger’s—login, push notifications, support, and messaging.

-Push notification and information on the new booking—payment, route details etc. Should allow accepting and canceling orders.
+Sends a push notification and information on the new booking—payment, route details, etc. It should also allow accepting and cancelling orders.

 States the order price with discounts (if available).